Parking Rules and Regulations

 c.
 GREEN ZONE - indicates 30 minute parking zone.

 d.
 BLUE ZONE - indicates handicapped persons' parking area.
-Must display a valid DMV issued disabled parking placard and a College of the Canyons staff or student permit .
-Disabled drivers must carry valid disabled permit paper work and be available upon request.
+Must display a valid DMV issued disabled parking placard.
+Disabled drivers must carry valid disabled permit paper work and have it available upon request.

 e.
 WHITE ZONE - drop off or pick up only.
 Unattended vehicles will be cited.